Causes of Bad Breath

 Pregnancy

 Respiration speeds up in pregnant women as the body volume (especially close to birth) grows too much.
-Due to accelerated respiration, respiratory alkalosis begins to develop and breath odor occurs.
+Due to accelerated respiration, respiratory alkalosis begins to develop, and breath odor occurs.
 This situation disappears spontaneously after birth.
 Apart from this, gingivitis may also start due to hormonal reasons in pregnant women.
-In many pregnant women who do not pay attention to oral health, this causes bad breath.
+In many pregnant women who ignore oral health, this causes bad breath.

 Hunger